-Returns the probabilities of a cumulative log-normal distributed random number.
+This returns the probabilities of a cumulative log-normally distributed random number.

-With this function you can view probability distributions in which not the random number itself but its natural logarithm is normally distributed.
+You can use this function to view probability distributions in which the natural logarithm is normally distributed rather than the random variable itself.

-\mathbf{x} is the value to be evaluated.
-Must be > 0.
+\mathbf{x} is the value to be evaluated. \mathbf{x} must be > 0.